ykim879/Semantic-Segmentation/README.md

 All pooling layers apply max pooling.
 In total, the output feature has a fixed size that is equal to (16 + 4 + 1) \times d.

 reference: https://www.baeldung.com/cs/spp-cnn

+### Dilated convolutional layer
+Dilated convolutional layer incerases the receptive field by reducing stride and increasing dilation.

+### Architectural Description
+#### Layer3
+Layer3 will be dilated.
+I decreased a stride from 2 to 1 and increased dilation from 1 to 2 from the convolutional resnet 3x3 covolutional layer.
+For the downsamplying, aka bottleneck, as well, I decreased the stride from 2 to 1.
+#### Layer4
+Layer3 will be dilated.
+I decreased a stride from 2 to 1 and increased dilation from 1 to 4 from the convolutional resnet 3x3 covolutional layer.
+Additional to that, I added the padding to 4.
+For the downsamplying as well, I decreased the stride from 2 to 1.